liannmaka/liannmaka/README.md

 # Hi, I’m Ogbuo *Lilian Chiamaka* 👋
-**Frontend Engineer** building polished SaaS landing pages and dashboards.
-I design and ship fast, delightful UI that helps people focus and get things done.
+**Frontend Engineer** building SaaS landing pages and webapps with a focus on clean design and smooth interactions.

 > 3+ years building responsive web apps, collaborating with designers, and shipping production-ready UIs.